-The pilot project was conducted in Olympic Region and finalized in 2004.
-This pilot study was initiated to characterize regeneration in forested wetlands, develop research methodologies,
+The pilot project was largely conducted in western Washington (with a single eastside site) and finalized in 2004.
+This pilot study was initiated to characterize regeneration in forested wetlands, develop research methodologies, examine current methodologies of forested wetland regeneration, and determine the success of their implementation.
+The pilot study had two primary objectives:

 - 1. Develop a process for identifying suitable sites to sample.
 This included working with landowners to identify forested wetlands that have been harvested. - 2.
-Develop and test methods for site selection, a test sampling protocol, measures of regeneration success, and methods for data analysis; and collect some preliminary information about regeneration in forested wetlands to guide study design for a full-scale study.
+Develop and test methods for site selection, a test sampling protocol, measures of